First Mexican Republic: Finances

-The First Mexican Republic found itself inheriting a bankrupt treasury and was forced to mortgage public property to raise funds.Corruption among financial officers also moved congress to entirely reorganize the governments revenue departments.
+The First Mexican Republic found itself inheriting a bankrupt treasury and was forced to mortgage public property to raise funds.
+Corruption among financial officers also moved congress to entirely reorganize the governments revenue departments.

 In November 1824, congress dissolved the old revenue department and organized a new more thorough one led by the newly established office of the treasury general of the federation.
 Separate local auditing offices for different branches of the military were abolished and replaced with a more centrally organized system, and an office was established for keeping track of military financial data.
 All offices connected with revenue had to keep track of financial accounts and send copies to the treasury general.
 There some impact on corruption, but the government still struggled to meet its obligations.

-In 1830, a Banco de Avío was founded by Lucas Alaman, with a capital of one million dollars, aimed at granting loans and machinery to manufacturers and agriculturists.
+In 1830, a Banco de Avío was founded by Lucas Alamán, with a capital of one million dollars, aimed at granting loans and machinery to manufacturers and agriculturists.
 This was the first formal banking establishment in Mexican history.
 The experiment had limited success, mainly in the field of textiles, which nonetheless laid the foundation of a nascent Mexican industry.

 Trade

 1830 painting with the Port of Veracruz in the distance.

 A tariff law of 1827 forbade the importation of raw cotton and common yarn.
-Minister Lucas Alaman also aimed to prevent exportation of gold and silver.
+Minister Lucas Alamán also aimed to prevent exportation of gold and silver.

 Measures were passed to develop a Mexican mercantile marine.
 Foreign vessels were permitted to transport goods between Mexican ports only when there was no Mexican vessel available.
 Mexican citizens were allowed to purchase foreign built ships, but the officers and two thirds of the crew had to be Mexican citizens, and no vessel flying the Mexican flag was allowed to be owned by a foreigner.

 An 1825 measure established guard posts along the Mexican border to prevent smuggling.